Go to homepage

 The Spin

-The Spin Leisure Park is THE leisure centre at the Eau d'Heure lakes in Wallonia, where young and old alike can enjoy themselves !
+The Spin Leisure Park is THE leisure centre at the Eau d'Heure lakes in Wallonia, where everyone – young and old – can have a great time!

-The site offers various activities and a bar area.
+The site offers a range of activities and a bar area.

-The Access-i certification covers the surrounding area, the bar area, the reception, the changing rooms and the large cable.
+The Access-i certification covers the surrounding area, the bar, the reception, the changing rooms and the large cableway.

-Sitwake is a new discipline for people with disabilities.
-Whether competitive or recreational, it is above all about enjoying the thrill of gliding and water sports.
-For people with disabilities who are seated or standing, experienced practitioners or beginners, this outdoor activity offers complete integration and real opportunities for progress.
-Sitwake requires special equipment : a wakeboard with a seat.
-This is a standard wakeboard with a frame and a shell adapted to the size of the participant to ensure optimal support.
-The participant's feet are held on the board by a strap.
+Sitwake is a new sport for people with disabilities.
+Whether in competition or for leisure, it is above all about enjoying the thrill of gliding and the fun of water sports.
+For people with disabilities, whether seated or standing, experienced or beginners, this outdoor activity offers full inclusion and genuine opportunities for development.
+Sitwake uses specialised equipment: a wakeboard with a seat!
+It consists of a standard wakeboard to which a frame and a shell adapted to the rider’s size are attached to ensure optimal support.
+The rider’s feet are secured to the board using a strap.
 This activity requires a certain amount of arm strength.

 My specific needs